jj2773/kickstarter-analysis/README.md

 # Ideal Launch Dates and Goals for Kickstarter Plays

 ## Overview of Project
-Louise enjoys Theater and in particular plays.
-After having been inspired by the Edinburgh Festival plays she has launched a kickstarter campaign for a play named Fever.
-The Fever campaign has done well in a short period of time.
-Louise would like to know how other kickstarter campaigns for plays are doing.
+Louise enjoys theater plays, and after having been inspired by the Edinburgh Festival plays, she has launched a kickstarter campaign for a play named Fever.
+The Fever campaign has done well in a short period of time, and Louise would like to know how other kickstarter campaigns for plays are doing.

-In particular Louise would like to see how other plays have fared with selected launch dates and campaign goals.
-Is there some goals that are just too much?
+In particular Louise would like to see how other plays have fared with their selected launch dates and campaign goals.
+Are there some goals that are just too much?
 Or are there times of the year that a campaign is more likely to succeed?
 By using the Kickstarter dataset these questions are answered for Louise.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-May was chosen as a launch date for 111 campaigns with a 67% success rate making it the most popular and succesful launch month.
+As seen in the chart below, May was chosen as a launch date for 111 campaigns with a 67% success rate making it the most popular and succesful launch month.
 May is closely followed by June and July, however, most times of the year are at least around a 60% success rate excluding December.
 December is a poor launch choice likley due to the holidays.

 ![alt text](https://github.com/jj2773/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)